Latest update 7/17/17

 Bottom Line: Mint vs Every Dollar vs YNAB

 I think it’s pretty obvious that I’m still a huge fan of YNAB and don’t plan on switching my budgeting software.
 I will leave my account open with Mint, though, as I found the reports interesting as a way to look at my overall financial picture.
 Every Dollar has almost nothing going for it compared to the other two, in my opinion.
 If you want free and easy, Mint has a lot of great tools.
 If you want robust, fully-featured budgeting software, YNAB is the way to go.
-I think the only reason Every Dollar has any popularity is because it has Dave Ramsey’s name on it.
+I think the only reason Every Dollar has any popularity is that it has Dave Ramsey’s name on it.

 For someone just beginning to budget for the first time, I’d recommend starting by signing up for a Mint account and playing around with the reports.
 If you use your debit or credit card for most purchases, it’ll be easy to get an idea of where your money is being spent every month.
 You can also get an overall picture of your debts and total net worth.
 Next, I’d take that information about your spending habits and use it as a starting point for a budget in YNAB.
 Once you get through setting it up and understanding how it works, YNAB makes everyday budgeting a breeze.
 It’s so easy and fun that I often find myself wishing I had more things I could play around with in YNAB!
 Don’t believe me?
 Give it a try and you’ll see!
+Use my referral link to get an extra free month of extra month of YNAB through my link.